Good call, Dav.

 Not that skiing isn’t one of my favorite things to do, but after six or seven months of winter, the arrival of summer is definitely welcome.
-As we all know though, nature doesn’t always follow a set schedule and this year’s prolonged snowy spring was a good example of that– summer really didn’t seem to declare itself until just a few days ago.
-In fact there’s still so much snow, even Aspen Mountain is set to be open this weekend.
+As we all know, though, nature doesn’t always follow a set schedule, and this year’s prolonged snowy spring was a good example of that– summer didn’t seem to declare itself until just a few days ago.
+There’s still so much snow, even Aspen Mountain is set to be open this weekend.

 So rather than fight the trend, we’re still skiing.
 Earlier in the week, after some flakes fell in town on Memorial Day, Chris Davenport– just back from a successful expedition to climb Mount Everest that included a rare ski descent of the Lhotse Face— made the call to head up to North Maroon Peak, where we found conditions to be more like March than June.